BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 The final leg of DNS delegation to the ALB is just an A record.

 So it’s:
-1. NS record DNS entry performed by the 3rd party client hosting the core domain
+> 1. NS record DNS entry performed by the 3rd party client hosting the core domain<br><br>
-2. Route 53 Hosted Zone for just the subdomain.
+> 2. Route 53 Hosted Zone for just the subdomain.
 Fact: you can create a hosted domain for whatever DNS value you want, even without having AWS as the domain registrar for the relevant domain.
 You get nameservers and all.
-If something delegates to those nameservers, you’re in business.
+If something delegates to those nameservers, you’re in business.<br><br>
-3. An A record pointing to the ALB’s DNS entry.
+> 3. An A record pointing to the ALB’s DNS entry.

 We solved the TLS problem using:
-1. ACM-generated, Route 53-validated certs (via Terraform!).
+> 1. ACM-generated, Route 53-validated certs (via Terraform!).
 The cool thing about NS-based delegation is you can add validation records like CNAMEs and TXTs to the Hosted Zone and they resolve just fine.
-ACM-managed certs mean auto-renewal/no-hassle.
+ACM-managed certs mean auto-renewal/no-hassle.<br><br>
-2. A cool feature of ALBs called Server Name Indication (SNI).
+> 2. A cool feature of ALBs called Server Name Indication (SNI).
 SNI lets you attach multiple TLS certs to a single ALB.
 AWS added SNI in 2017 (https://tinyurl.com/5yf3pf5n).
 Our frontend ALB has 12 attached certs, 11 through SNI 🙂.

 Digital transformation: